russelsantos19/100-days-of-code/r1-log.md

 ### R1D69
 I made a new component for my website which is patient profile creation.
 I also fix a small error but takes me some time to find it.
 I wonder how long it takes to fixed an error to a very big project?
 I also update outdated packages.

+### R1D70
+I've finished the patient profile creation component based on the requirements.
+It's getting easier because I'm now familiar with it.
+I think the thrilling part of programming is you always learn something new.